growilabs/growi-docs/docs/guide/getting-started/ubuntu-server.md

 ## Overview

-In this chapter we will introduce the installation process for GROWI on Ubuntu Server 16.04 \(Xenial\).
+This chapter introduces the installation process for GROWI on Ubuntu Server 16.04 \(Xenial\).
 Installation on 14.04 and 18.04 have not been verified.

 Software needed for Setup are listed below.